 We rarely see squared log chink joints less than 2" wide, so Energy Seal or Woodsman is seldom used in these situations.
-However, for cosmetic chink joints less than 3/8 inches deep we recommend sealing the seam with Energy Seal and then applying Chink Paint over the entire joint.
-On the other hand Energy Seal is often used on squared logs for sealing corners, butt joints, widows, door frames and other areas where a visible chink joint is not desired.
+However, for cosmetic chink joints less than 3/8" deep we recommend sealing the seam with Energy Seal and then applying Chink Paint over the entire joint.
+Other areas on squared logs Energy Seal is used, include sealing corners, butt joints, widows, door frames and other areas where a visible chink joint is not desired.